 Which is more likely to have better quality?
 A DBMS created and tested by a handful of developers or by 1000′s of developers?
 When code is public and transparent, everyone can scrutinize, test, report and resolve issues.
 Things move faster compared to the proprietary world.***

-OrientDB’s Active User Community, comprised of 67 contributors and more than 1,900 users worldwide, is extraordinary.
+OrientDB’s Active User Community, comprised of 70 contributors and thousands of active users worldwide, is extraordinary.
 Our developers are a completely different class of techie.
 After performing an exhaustive due diligence, they selected OrientDB for its technical superiority.
 Now they contribute to improve the product’s stability and help innovate by adding new features, drivers, etc. Their enhancement requests became our unmatched feature offerings, making OrientDB what it is today: a 2nd generation multi-model Open Source NoSQL product.

 Orient Technologies leads the open source project and defines the roadmap.
 All members of the Orient Technologies Development Team were original contributors to the OrientDB Open Source project years before being brought onto the team.
 Their expert product knowledge coupled with the passion they bring to the table everyday, ensure quality in the product, support and consultancy work.